tkubica12/azureimage-automation/README.md

     --size Standard_A1_v2 \
     --custom-data ./cloud-init.yaml
 ```
-As soon creation is complete log to your VM and tailf syslog to see cloud-init operations.
+As soon as creation is complete log to your VM and tailf syslog to see cloud-init operations.

 ```
 ssh tomas@mujimagetest.westeurope.cloudapp.azure.com